Skip to content

 Laura’s Big Guide to Conference Networking, or, How To Meet People in Mutually Beneficial Ways Without Feeling Like a Salesman or Wanting to Chew Your Eyes Out

 I see a lot of writers stressing about talking with other writers at events.
 The stereotype, of course, is that writers are writers because they would rather sit in a dark room by themselves than interact with other people.
-And yes, it’s true, I spend a lot of time with my imaginary friends.
+And yes, it’s true, I do spend a lot of time with my imaginary friends.

 Rewards & Reinforcement (To Write & Have Written)